 "Don't judge each day by the harvest you reap, but by the seeds that you plant."
 Robert Louis Stevenson

-Our vision is to develop Distant Hill Gardens and Nature Trail into an accessible venue for environmental, horticultural, health, wellness, and nature-based classes, workshops, and research, and to make the land and all of its resources available to local educational facilities, educators, students, and the public.
+Our goal is to transform Distant Hill into an accessible destination for environmental, horticultural, health, wellness, and nature-based classes, workshops, and research.
+We aim to make the land and its resources available to local educational institutions, educators, students, and the broader community.

 Distant Hill was listed as one of the Top 10 Places to Visit in New Hampshire!